Improving Calibration through the Relationship with Adversarial Robustness: Experiments

-Since our proposed AR-AdaLS is built upon label smoothing (LS), in Figure~\ref{fig:compare_single} we visualize the effect of label smoothing (LS) and our AR-AdaLS.
-Comparing Figure~\ref{fig:compare_single} (a) and (b), we can clearly see that AR-AdaLS is better at calibrating the data than label smoothing, especially on the unrobust examples (lower adversarial robustness level).
+To have a deeper understanding of how \ar works, in Figure~\ref{fig:compare_single} we visualize the effect of label smoothing (LS) and our \ar.
+Comparing Figure~\ref{fig:compare_single} (a) and (b), \ar is better at calibrating the data than label smoothing, especially on the adversarially unrobust examples (lower adversarial robustness level).
 Further, we show plots of ECE and variance in Figure~\ref{fig:compare_single} (c) and (d).
-Both label smoothing and AR-adaLS improve model's calibration and uncertainty over vanilla model and AR-AdaLS has the best performance among three methods.
-This suggests that AR-AdaLS is better at improving calibration and stability in unrobust regions, not just on average.
+Both label smoothing and \ar improve model calibration and stability over vanilla model and \ar has the best performance among three methods.
+This suggests that \ar is better at improving calibration and stability in adversarially unrobust regions, not just on average.

-Figure~\ref{fig:ece} summarizes the ECE and variance for CIFAR-10 and ImageNet for both clean and shifted data with different levels of corruptions~\cite{Hendrycks2019BenchmarkingNN}.
-Since ensembles are used to compute the variance (as discussed in Section~\ref{sec:metric}), we only report the variance of single-model based methods.
-On the clean test set, all non-vanilla methods achieve comparable low values of ECE, and AR-AdaLS has the best performance in improving model's stability by having the smallest variance.